-Wendy Williams Criticized Kim Kardashian For Posting A Topless Photo, & It’s So Wrong
+Wendy Williams Shamed Kim Kardashian For A Topless Photo, & People Are So Pissed

 Keeping Up with the Kardashians star Kim Kardashian can't seem to catch a break these days — mostly because people simply can't seem to leave her alone.
 On Tuesday, Wendy Williams criticized Kardashian for posting a topless photo on Instagram, with the Wendy Williams Show host saying that it was "clear" that Kardashian was "desperately trying to stay in the spotlight."
 There were also some attacks on Kardashian's relationship with her husband, Kanye West, and absolutely nothing about Williams' criticism was OK.